passmarked/php/README.md

 PSR-7 compatible HTTP client by using the **Passmarked\RequestFactory** class to generate **GuzzleHttp\Psr7\Request** instances that implement **Psr\Http\Message\RequestInterface**.

+See the usage examples below for more details.

 ## Install

 ### Composer